David Robertson (architect): Life

-He was born in 1834 at 12 Gilmore Place in Edinburgh’s West End, the son of D J Robertson, an accountant normally resident at 27 Clyde Street.
+He was born in 1834 at 12 Gilmore Place in Edinburgh’s West End, the son of David Irons Robertson, an accountant normally resident at 27 Clyde Street.
 His father became City Chamberlain around 1840.

 Young David was articled to the local architect David Cousin in 1850.
 In 1852 he entered the Trustees Academy on Picardy Place to train as a draughtsman.
 After further training in Liverpool he returned to Edinburgh to assist John Lessels before setting up his own practice in 1865 at 16 Picardy Place.
 In 1875, he moved to the larger and more prestigious address of 12 Queen Street.

 As an artist he began exhibiting at the Royal Scottish Academy in 1878 and served as President of the Edinburgh Arts Club.

 In the 1880s he was living with his family at 19 Morningside Place in southern Edinburgh.

+His last residence being 23 St. Ronans Terrace, Edinburgh.

 Although some records wrongly state that he is buried in Dean Cemetery he is buried with his wife and mother-in-law in Morningside Cemetery, Edinburgh.
 The grave lies to the west and has been toppled.

 Family

-He was married to Jessie Beith (d.1897).
+He was married to Jessie Beith (b1837- d.1897).